 • Put your contact lens on the tip of your dominant hand’s index finger.

-• Look upwards and pull your upper eyelid with your non-dominant hand’s fingers.
+• Pull up on your upper eyelid with your non-dominant hand’s fingers.

 • Pull down on your lower eyelid with your dominant hand’s middle and fourth fingers.

-• Gently lower the lens into your pupil until it makes contact.
+• Gently lower the lens onto your pupil until it makes contact.

 • Close both your eyes and roll your pupils until the lens feels secure.